-There are times when I have to deal with core files that crashed in a library I worked on where I don't get any of the other libraries or original executable that called the library that crashed.
+There are times when I have had to deal with core files that crashed in a library where I don't have access to any of the other libraries or original executable that called the library that crashed.
 This can sometimes make it difficult to examine the core file.
 The best example may be when the crash comes in a Java program calling a C library with JNI.
-Java will catch the segfault and dump a hs_err<pid>.log file with a ton of info, but loading the core in gdb can be problematic if I don't have the exact original java executable.
+Java will catch the segfault and dump a hs_err<pid>.log file with a ton of info, but loading the core in gdb can be problematic if the exact original Java executable is not available.

 The same thing can be done with the output of libraries such as libSegFault.so.

 As a side note, magic_elf has a newer feature -extract_java that will search for Java class files in a core dump (looking for 0xcafebabe signature) and copy them into .class files so they can analyzed (or even run) outside of the core file.

 First step is to download magic_elf and build it:

 In the sample directory is a Java program called Test.java that makes a call to a static method forceSegfault() defined in Crash.java.
 The method forceSegfault() is a native method that makes a call into libcrash.so.
 This function will dereference a NULL pointer forcing a crash.

 In the samples directory, after typing the following:

 Unfortunately, on newer Ubuntu and maybe other Linux OS's, core files are being caught by Apport and base64 encoded inside of text files.
 In this case something like this will need to be done too: